Share via

 • Global Reader (view-only, no edit)

-You can manage agents in the Microsoft 365 admin center by using the Agents & connectors page under the Copilot Control System.
+You can manage agents in the Microsoft 365 admin center by using the Agents page under the Copilot Control System.
 On this page, you can:

 • View available, deployed, or blocked agents.